SESYNC-ci/online-data-lesson/docs/_slides/census.md

 **Pros**
 - More concise code, quicker development
-- Package documentation (if present) is usually more user friendly than API documentaion.
+- Package documentation (if present) is usually more user-friendly than API documentaion.
 - May allow seamless update if API changes

 **Cons**